 (5) Section 152Q(4) and (5) apply, with any necessary modifications, to the exercise by the Director of a power under subsection (1).

-[Section 152U inserted by No. 56 of 2010 s.
+[Section 152U inserted: No. 56 of 2010 s.
 26.]

 152V.
 Revoking liquor restriction declarations

 (1) The Director may revoke a liquor restriction declaration if the Director is satisfied that the continuation of the declaration —